 Dr. Holmes graduated from the University of Mississippi School of Medicine cum laude in 1998 and was inducted into the prestigious Alpha Omega Alpha medical honor society granted to those graduating near the top of their medical school class.
 Dr. Holmes obtained his undergraduate degree from Ole Miss, graduating summa cum laude and was named “Marshall” of the class of Liberal Arts.

-He has received a plethora of awards over the past two decades, including being named the “Top Sports Medicine Specialist" in the nation by Healthtap.com for the winter of 2013.
-He also received “Patient’s Choice” and "Compassionate Doctor" awards 2011-2014.
-He was recently named as a Vitals Top Ten Sports Medicine Specialist in Tennessee.
+He has received a plethora of awards over the past two decades, including being named the “Top Sports Medicine Specialist" in the nation by HealthTap.com for the winter of 2013, spring and fall of 2017 .
+He also received “Patient’s Choice” and "Compassionate Doctor" awards in 2011-2014 and 2016-2018.
+He has also been named as a Vitals Top Ten Sports Medicine Specialist in Tennessee.
 Twice during residency, Dr. Holmes was named “Teacher of the Year.”

-Dr. Holmes resides in Nashville with his wife, Christie and two children, Alex and Ella Kate, along with their dog, cat, two frogs and a guinea pig.
-His primary hobby is spending time with his family, and he also greatly enjoys attending sporting events, live music, reading fiction and traveling.
+Dr. Holmes resides in Nashville with his wife, Christie and two children, Alex and Ella Kate, along with their dog Finley.
+His primary hobby is spending time with his family, and he also greatly enjoys attending sporting events, hiking, live music, reading fiction and traveling.

 Erica is originally from Lake Charles, LA.
 She received her Bachelors of Science in Athletic Training from The University of West Alabama in 2002 and was certified by the Board of Certification of Athletic Trainers the same year.